-- People – we will deepen our engagement with participants, interns, faculty and operations team, extending our reach and impact, developing and supporting our leaders, and further enriching the experiences of all.
+- Relationships – we will deepen our engagement with participants, interns, faculty and operations team, extending our reach and impact, developing and supporting our leaders, and further enriching the experiences of all.

 - Programs – maintaining our high standards of quality and integrity, we will do more of what we do best, and adapt to the evolving needs of our participants.

 - Operations – we will strive for optimization in all facets of our business and manage in a manner that is socially, environmentally and fiscally responsible.

 The Facilities Masterplan and a complimentary Landscape Management Plan will ensure that we operate, maintain and grow in a manner that matches the high quality of the programs and faculty who lead them.

 It is the most comprehensive planning project undertaken since The Haven first opened in 1983, and represents the best collective wisdom and vision for the institution.
 It will serve as a road map for site development, infrastructure, landscape, building renovation and new construction.

 The Masterplan process started with the The Big Dream Report created in June 2013.